chevah/geck/content/leave.rst

 * Leave should be taken in collaboration with colleagues to ensure project operations are not disrupted.

-* When you run out of payed leave days just continue to record your leave days.
+* When you run out of paid leave days just continue to record your leave days.
   It is **OK** if you need more holiday.
 Extra holiday is not payed.
-  Not payed leave days are subtracted from the salary from last month of the year.
+  Not paid leave days are subtracted from the salary from last month of the year.

 Other legal leaves
 ==================

-* Other types of legal leaves are added as extra payed leave days.
+* Other types of legal leaves are added as extra paid leave days.

 * 5 days of Marriage leaves

 * 3 days for death in the family

-* If required, medical leaves are added to the total number of extra payed leave days.
+* If required, medical leaves are added to the total number of extra paid leave days.